ibdgc/idhub/docs/for-users/exploring-with-nocodb.md

 # Exploring Data with NocoDB

-IDHub uses a tool called **NocoDB** to provide a user-friendly, web-based interface for viewing the data in the database.
+IDhub uses a tool called **NocoDB** to provide a user-friendly, web-based interface for viewing the data in the database.
 Think of it as a "spreadsheet view" of the live database.

 This guide will walk you through the basics of navigating and exploring the data in NocoDB.